Why are board games perfect activities for families?

 Option #4: Trivial Pursuit Family Edition

 Trivial Pursuit Family Edition is a different variation on the classic Trivial Pursuit game.
 This version of the family game board includes questions that are meant for kids as well as separate questions for adults.
-This board game for families can be enjoyed by two or more players and by ages eight and up and plays more quickly than traditional Trivial Pursuit.
+This game can be enjoyed by two or more players and by ages eight and up and plays more quickly than traditional Trivial Pursuit.

 Option #5: Labyrinth